Key Points:

 If you’ve ever longed for a furry friend that won’t give you the sneezes or the sniffles, a hypoallergenic dog might be your perfect match.

 Thankfully, dog allergies don’t have to exclude you from dog ownership — in fact, it’s much the opposite!
-Some of the most popular (and cutest) dog breeds are hypoallergenic and perfect for dog lovers who don’t do well with pet dander.
+Some of the most popular (and cutest) dog breeds are perfect for dog lovers who don’t do well with pet dander.
+While no dog is 100% hypoallergenic, certain breeds are less likely to release allergens into your home.

 Most of these breeds are in the small to medium size range and are either hairless dogs, dogs that don’t shed, or dogs with manageable coats that minimize dander.
-That means you’re more likely to keep your allergies at bay — and your furniture clean.
+Pet dander is the most common cause of pet allergies, although some people are allergic to the proteins in pet saliva, too.
+Even so, finding a low-dander companion means you’re more likely to keep your allergies at bay (and your furniture clean).

 Ready to find your new hypoallergenic best friend?
 Here are 25 of the best hypoallergenic dog breeds and why they make great canine companions.